 Our work is laser-focused on eradicating poverty locally by supporting ALICE households to ensure they are able to afford basic needs – like housing, food, transportation, child care, and health care – and save for an emergency.

 And we have a plan to get it done together.
-Our Blueprint for Prosperity gives us a roadmap today as we lead immediate COVID-19 relief efforts and shift toward long-term recovery to stabilize and strengthen our community.
+Our Blueprint for Prosperity gives us a roadmap today as assist people with immediate needs and help communities recover and rebuild.